A new State Bar of Texas member benefit for peace of mind.

 SOLACE is a program that will help countless attorneys and their families when they have no other place to turn.
 TBJ

-is a staff attorney with the Texas Lawyers’ Assistance Program.
+is the director of the Texas Lawyers’ Assistance Program.